 If the rezoning request is consistent with the goals and policies of these adopted plans, then the planning staff will most likely recommend the rezoning.
 If the request is in conflict or has a potential for harming the surrounding area, the staff may recommend denial.
 In forming these judgments, the staff is obligated to consider the health, safety, and welfare of the total community as well as the desires of the applicant and neighbors.

 Denied rezoning requests are closed matters, unless the petitioner appeals the decision to City Council or County Commission, a procedure that requires an additional filing fee and takes up to two months to complete.
-All appeals are filed at MPC’s Development Services Division, where the staff forwards the necessary information to the City of Knoxville Law Department or the Knox County Commission Office.
-Appeals must be filed within 15 days of MPC’s action for City requests, and within 30 days for County requests.
+All appeals are filed at Planning's Development Services Division, where the staff forwards the necessary information to the City of Knoxville Law Department or the Knox County Commission Office.
+Appeals must be filed within 15 days of Planning's’s action for City requests, and within 30 days for County requests.

 Zoning requests recommended for approval are placed on the agenda of City Council or County Commission for final action.

-MPC can also vote to postpone a rezoning decision to a later date, or table it for an indefinite period of time.
+Planning Commission can also vote to postpone a rezoning decision to a later date, or table it for an indefinite period of time.

 City Council requires a 15-day public notice period before hearing the request.
 Also, except in emergencies, an approval by City Council requires two readings, normally at successive meetings.
 Final legislative action is effective 17 days after the second reading.
 Emergency ordinances are effective at once.